Supervised injection site: Europe

+Ireland

+Ireland has legislation to permit the opening of a service (as of May 2017) in the Misuse of Drugs (Supervised Injecting Facilities) Bill 2017; however, it has been halted by planning concerns.

+Netherlands

 The first professionally staffed service where drug injection was accepted emerged in the Netherlands during the early 1970s as part of the "alternative youth service" provided by the St. Paul's church in Rotterdam.
 At its peak it had two centers that combined an informal meeting place with a drop-in center providing basic health care, food and a laundering service.
 One of the centers was also a pioneer in providing needle-exchange.
 Its purpose was to improve the psychosocial function and health of its clients.
 The centers received some support from law enforcement and local government officials, although they were not officially sanctioned until 1996.

+Switzerland

-The first modern supervised consumption site was opened in Berne, Switzerland in June, 1986.
+The first modern supervised consumption site was opened in Bern, Switzerland in June 1986.
 Part of a project combatting HIV, the general concept of the café was a place where simple meals and beverages would be served, and information on safe sex, safe drug use, condoms and clean needles provided.
 Social workers providing counselling and referrals were also present.
 An injection room was not originally conceived, however, drug users began to use the facility for this purpose, and this soon became the most attractive aspect of the café.
 After discussions with the police and legislature, the café was turned into the first legally sanctioned drug consumption facility provided that no one under the age of 18 was admitted.